Azure-Samples/azure-iot-starter-kits/teXXmo/readme.md

 # Hands-on teXXmo button Starter Kit for Azure IoT

-The teXXmo button is an Azure IoT Starter kit that allows you to send predefiened messages to your cloud by a click of the button.
+The teXXmo button is an Azure IoT Starter kit that allows you to send predefined messages to your cloud by a click of the button.

 This page contains information to help you get familiar with the Azure IoT Starter Kit – teXXmo button.
 You will find the resources required to configure the Azure IoT Starter kit to connect to an Azure subscription and invoke an Azure Function.